 Walkers and Airport Security Screening

 Your walker must be X-rayed if it it small enough to fit through the X-ray machine.
-You should collapse or fold it before the X-ray process begins.
+You should collapse or fold your walker before the X-ray process begins.
 Any baskets or bags that normally hang from your walker must go through the X-ray machine, too.
 Security screeners will inspect your walker if is too large to be X-rayed.

 Bringing Canes and Crutches Through Airport Security